opentelekomcloud-community/tcloudpublic-functiongraph-iam-idp-key-rotation/README.md

 | Schedule Type | Cron |
 | Cron Expression | `0 0 0 * * ?` |
 | Additional Information | `{"action": "rotate"}` |

+### 10 Check results

+After running, the script should have changed the config of the IDP, changing the description of affected IDPs to "Key rotated via FunctionGraph at XXX"